rinaykumar/listy/README.md

 1. Head to the front_end folder `cd front_end`
 2. Install node modules `npm i`
 3. Start react server `npm start`

-## Known Bugs

- - Login is not persistant.
-User authentication works fine and the frontend is able to talk to the database but as soon we move to a different page or refresh, frontend loses access to user information.
- - If multiple message boxes are open for listings, the same inquiries get populated in each message box.
- - Issue with websocket in messages/inquiries boxes
- - Small bugs when running in Safari, but not with Chrome

 ## Team Members